Theyashsawarkar/True-Feedback/README.md

 ## Limitations

-- **API Cost**: The current setup is limited by the cost associated with using certain APIs (OpenAI and Resend).
+- **API Cost**: The current live project is limited by the cost associated with using certain APIs (OpenAI and Resend).
 The application is designed to work with minimal usage due to these constraints.
+But the features are implemented and can be used if you have the respective api keys .
 - **Single User**: Only one user can sign up and use the application.
-This is due to API key restrictions where the email associated with the API key must be used.
+This is due to API key restrictions where the email associated with the API key can only be used.
+- **Message Suggestions:** As the OpenAI api key consts money , you can't get suggestions in a live link of this project .
+But the feature is implemented and can be used if you have the OpenAI api key.

 ## Setup